AdobeDocs/commerce-operations.pt-BR/help/_includes/templated/reference/cli/commerce.md

 ### `id`

-A ID do ambiente para check-out.
+A ID do ambiente a ser verificado.
 Por exemplo: &quot;sprint2&quot;

 ### `--identity-file`, `-i`